transloadit/uppy/website/src/docs/uppy.md

 ### `restrictions: {}`

-Optionally provide rules and conditions for which files can be selected.
+Optionally, provide rules and conditions to limit the type and/or number of files that can be selected.

 **Parameters**

 - `maxFileSize` *null | number* — maximum file size for each individual file (total max size [has been requested, and is planned](https://github.com/transloadit/uppy/issues/514))
 - `maxNumberOfFiles` *null | number* — total number of files that can be selected
-- `minNumberOfFiles` *null | number* — minimum number of files that need to be selected before the upload
+- `minNumberOfFiles` *null | number* — minimum number of files that must be selected before the upload
 - `allowedFileTypes` *null | array* of wildcards `image/*`, exact mime types `image/jpeg`, or file extensions `.jpg`: `['image/*', '.jpg', '.jpeg', '.png', '.gif']`

-`maxNumberOfFiles` also affects the number of files user is able to select via the system file dialog in UI plugins like `DragDrop`, `FileInput` and `Dashboard`: when set to `1` they will only be able to select a single file, otherwise, when `null` or other number, they will be able to select multiple files.
+`maxNumberOfFiles` also affects the number of files a user is able to select via the system file dialog in UI plugins like `DragDrop`, `FileInput` and `Dashboard`: when set to `1`, they will only be able to select a single file.
+When `null` or another number is provided, they will be able to select multiple files.

 `allowedFileTypes` gets passed to the system file dialog via [`<input>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#Limiting_accepted_file_types)’s accept attribute, so only files matching these types will be selectable.

 ### `meta: {}`

-Metadata object, pass things like public keys, usernames, tags or whatever:
+Metadata object, used for passing things like public keys, usernames, tags and so on:

 ```js
 meta: {